 Birds (1962) Huib Noorlander

 At this school on the Argonautenweg 55 you can find various works of art made in the percentage scheme.
 This arrangement meant that a percentage of the total building sum had to be spent on art when building the school.
 Various artists were commissioned to create a work, including sculptor Huib Noorlander.
 He made this small abstract sculpture with the title Birds.
 The work is made of limestone and placed on a column of natural stone.
 The image is quite low above the ground.
 In 1962 it is placed in the garden of the school, just like it Sitting girl.
-In the same period - 1963 - Noorlander made the same plastic for the former Port and Transport School, namely Flying seagulls.
-This image is now at the Shipping and Transport College (STC) in the Waalhaven.
-In connection with the move of the school to new construction, the sculpture is Birds placed in 2019 by the school in the depot.
+In the same period - 1963 - Noorlander made the same sculpture for the former Port and Transport School, namely Flying seagulls.
+This statue is now at the Shipping and Transport College (STC) in the Waalhaven.
+The sculpture is due to the school's relocation to a new building Birds placed in 2019 by the school in the depot.
 The plastic will be replaced at the new construction of the school.